-Here is the complete 2020 Alabama football schedule, including opponents, results and players to watch.
+Here was the complete 2020 Alabama football schedule, including opponents, results and players to watch.

 2020 Alabama football schedule: Dates, times, opponents, results

-Here is the full, detailed schedule for Alabama's 2020 football season, with results.
+Here was the full, detailed schedule for Alabama's 2020 football season, with results.

 |at Missouri||Saturday, Sept.
 26||7 p.m||ESPN||Columbia, MO||W, 38-19|